Time-Varying Parameters as Ridge Regressions: Time-Varying Effects of Monetary Policy in Canada

-I use the same monthly Canada data set as in \cite{champagnesekkel2018} and the analysis spans from 1976 to 2015.
-The target variables are unemployment, CPI Inflation and GDP.\footnote{For reference, the three time series being modeled and the shock series can be visualized in Figure \ref{can_ts}.
-Notably, we can see that the conquest of Canadian inflation was done in two steps: reducing the mean from roughly 8\% to 5\% in the 1980s and from 5\% to 2\% in the early 1990s.} Their original specification includes 48 lags of the narrative monetary policy (MP) shock series which is constructed in the spirit of \cite{romerromer2004} and carefully adapted to the Canadian context.\footnote{For details regarding the construction of the crucial series --- especially on how to account for the 1991 shift to IT, see \cite{champagnesekkel2018}.
+\cite{champagnesekkel2018} original LP specification includes 48 lags of the narrative monetary policy (MP) shock series which is constructed in the spirit of \cite{romerromer2004} and carefully adapted to the Canadian context.\footnote{For details regarding the construction of the crucial series --- especially on how to account for the 1991 shift to IT, see \cite{champagnesekkel2018}.
 Note that a positive shock means (unexpected) MP tightening.} Furthermore, their regression comprises 4 lags for the controls which are first differences of the log GDP, log inflation and log commodity prices.
 To certify that time-variation will not be found as a result of omitted variables, I increase the lag order from 4 to 6 months and augment the model with the USD/CAD exchange rate, exports, imports and CPI excluding Mortgage Interest Cost (MIC).
 In terms of TVP accounting, $\boldsymbol{X}$ contains 97 regressors (including the constant) and $\boldsymbol{Y}$ is $48 \time 419$.
 Thus, a single TV-LP is assembled from a staggering total of $97 \times 48=4\,656$ TVPs.
+The computing time one IRF is 26 minutes.
+Thus, an evident advantage of the VAR approach is that by estimating a single generative model, one can get results considerably faster.